DIY How to Make a Scrunchie + 6 Variations to Wow Everyone

 8.6.
 Turn the whole thing around through the opening.
 Use something pointy for turning and pushing the corners out – if you don’t have a turning tool a pencil or your scissors will do the job.

 8.8.
 Topstitch as close to the edge as possible.
 Topstitching the scrunchie bow will also close the opening

 8.9.
 Now tie the bow around the hairband.
 I like to put mine where the stitching is as it looks better and more professional

 That’s it, your scrunchie is ready for action now!

 Another neat thing about these scrunchies is the fact that they are easily customizable.
 With just a few alterations in the creation process, you can make entirely different variations of hair ties.
 Take a look at these eight cute versions of scrunchies and try making all of them by yourself.

 This one is made almost exactly like the one we just covered in this tutorial.
-The only difference is in the size of the fabric you will be using, as for the mini scrunchie you will need 18″ x 3.5″ strip of fabric.
-Also, you don’t make the bunny tails, just leave the scrunchie as it is.
+The only difference is in the size of the fabric you will be using, as for the mini scrunchie you will need 16″ x 2″ strip of fabric.
+Also, you can make bunny tails, or just leave the scrunchie as it is.
 You don’t need glue either, just stitch instead of using the glue.

 - Scrunchie from two fabrics